ccpaco/algorpractice/README.md

 # Please be advised :
-This was made around the time Github changed default branch names from Master to Main, so please refer to Master branch for most of the code, as I've tried to reset the branches or change the default one to no avail.
+This was made around the time Github changed default branch names from Master to Main, so please refer to Master branch for most of the code, as I'm still mastering git.
+Thank you.

 # Overview
 Basic HTML and CSS for markup, using JS to output the results of various coding exercises.
 Viewable at https://ccpaco.github.io/algorpractice/ , hosted by the amazing Github Pages.